deviscoding/jss-easy/README.md

 **Other Macs**

 If the `install-policy` option is provided, the Jamf Policy is used instead of running `softwareupdate` for the installations, otherwise the `softwareupdate` binary is utilized.
 When using the `softwareupdate` binary, all non-restart updates are installed individually, then any updates requiring a restart are installed in a batch.
 This allows us to provide the maximum amount of feedback on the success or failure of updates installed.

-If the `restart-policy` option is provided, the Jamf Policy is sued instead of running `shutdown` for updates that require a restart or halt.
-This allows for an authenticated restart on FileVault 2 enabled Macs.
-If the `restart-policy` option is not provided, the `shutdown` binary is used to restart or halt the computer as needed for the updates that were installed.

 |Flags  | Purpose |
 |--|--|